Project Play

 We have a max capacity of 42 students per time slot

-Project Play Field Trips require one (1) adult chaperone for every five (10) students.
+Project Play Field Trips require one (1) adult chaperone for every ten (10) students.
 Chaperones must be teachers, school staff with valid district identification, parents, guardians, or other adults over the age of 18 accompanying the group.

 You will be greeted by our staff at our entrance, where you will check-in and receive a brief orientation for students, teachers, and chaperones.
 Groups arriving by bus should remain on the bus until they have received the orientation.
 The lead teacher will communicate with our staff inside and turn in all student waivers.